Wildwood Sisterhood

 • you are ready to embark on a transformative journey that will heal, restore, and deepen your relationship within the wild and wonder-filled world.

-During our monthly gatherings, we immerse ourselves in the living myths and stories of the Earth, exploring seasonal archetypal themes and drawing from nature's imagery as a mirror for our inner and outer landscapes.
-In the warmth of our kind and loving community, we seek to attune ourselves to the rhythms of the natural world and the wisdom of the wild.
+During our monthly sessions, we immerse ourselves in the living myths and stories of the Earth, exploring seasonal archetypal themes and drawing from nature's imagery as a mirror for our inner and outer landscapes.
+In the warmth of our learning community, we seek to attune ourselves to the rhythms of the natural world and the wisdom of the wild that speaks with a storied and mythic tongue.
 Together, we pursue the age-old question explored in the mystery schools: “Who Am I and Why Am I Here?”
 The unique answers we find may lead us to a profound sacred eco-awakening, as timeless and relevant today as it was in the sacred temples of Egypt.

-Our practices are rooted in eco-spirituality and eco-mysticism, designed to deepen our connection with the Earth and with one another.
-We engage in eco-somatic awareness, mythopoetic expression, and imaginal work, weaving together writing, ritual, and contemplative practices to align our souls with the cycles of nature.
-Practices including working with a sacred phonology wheel, developing a personal mythological wheel, and monthly rituals will support individuals in recovering their own inner story that is ecologically placed.
+Our practices are rooted in eco-spirituality and eco-mysticism, designed to deepen our connection with the Earth, our personal mythology, and with one another.
+We engage in eco-somatic awareness, mythopoetic expression, and imaginal work, weaving together writing, ritual, and contemplative practices to align our souls with the cycles of story and nature.
+Practices including working with a sacred phenology wheel, developing a personal mythology wheel, and monthly rituals that will support individuals in recovering their own inner story that is ecologically placed.

-Each gathering begins with a grounding meditation, inviting us to attune to the breath of life and the presence of the Sacred within and around us, allowing time to arrive fully and co-create a sacred space.
-Work will be done to understand the story arc of transformation, and how we relate the archetypal stages of Home, Departure, Severance/Initiation, and Return in our own enstoried lives.
-We conclude with a closing meditation, anchoring the insights and energies we've cultivated.
+Monthly sessions are two hours in length and held virtually via Zoom.
+Each gathering begins with a grounding meditation, inviting us to attune to the breath of life and the presence of the Sacred within and around us, creating the conditions to arrive fully and co-create a shared sacred space.
+From there, we engage the story arc of transformation—exploring how the archetypal stages of Home, Departure, Severance/Initiation, and Return illuminate our own enstoried lives.
+Together, we practice the ancient art of Council, join in conversation forums, and integrate creative and ritual expressions of each month’s archetypal theme that is revealed through our guiding story, “The Handless Maiden.”

 Our time together is a dynamic blend of creating a container for deep work, storytelling, teaching, open discussion, Council, and collaborative exploration.
 Guided by the wisdom of the Earth and the myths that speak to our souls, we engage in practices that resonate with the themes emerging for each of us, with the aim of connecting with Divine Mystery so that we may truly, “Know Thyself!”